All Episodes

 So shockingly, Dingy Harry scrambled around, put the floor in mourning business for a few hours, then allowed Kennedy's staff to make final changes to the amendment.

-The language is finally made available around 5 30 last night.
+The language was finally made available around 5:30 last night.

-Reed graciously gave Republicans a night uh last night to go through it before moving to it uh this morning.
+Reed graciously gave Republicans a night last night to go through it before moving to it this morning.

-Uh so the the the b the bottom line here is is that Harry Reid is demanding a vote on these immigration amendments, uh, which is what the cloture vote yesterday was all about, without divulging the actual text.
+So the bottom line here is that Harry Reid is demanding a vote on these immigration amendments, which is what the cloture vote yesterday was all about, without divulging the actual text.

 Thought you should know that.

-A brief timeout will be back and continue here on the EIB network in an LGIFO.
+We'll be back and continue here on the EIB network in an El Jiffo.

-They have an online exclusive just been posted at the Washington Times by Stephen Dynan and Jerry Sieper.
+We have an online exclusive just been posted at the Washington Times by Stephen Dinan and Jerry Sieper.

 The head of a Mexican forgery ring was convinced that he could make phony documents that illegal aliens could use to indicate fraudulently that they were eligible for a new amnesty.